MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/tools/logicapps.md

     :::image type="content" source="images/logic-apps/logic-app-kusto-connector-inline.png" alt-text="Screenshot of the designer page, showing the Azure Data Explorer actions." lightbox="images/logic-apps/logic-app-kusto-connector.png":::

-## Give a logic app access to a cluster in a virtual network
+## Give a logic app access to a network protected cluster

-To give a logic app access to a [cluster in a virtual network](../../vnet-deployment.md), follow these steps:
+To give a logic app access to a [network protected cluster](../../security-network-private-endpoint.md), follow these steps:

 1. Access your cluster through the [Azure portal](https://ms.portal.azure.com/).
 1. From the left-hand menu, under **Security + Networking**, select **Networking**.
 Within the **Public network access** area, select **Enabled from selected IP addresses**.